Joel Wilkinson: Arizona Cardinals

 Wilkinson abruptly announced his retirement from Australian rules football in July 2015, stating his intentions to pursue a career in American football.
 Following his announcement, in August 2015, Wilkinson moved to Phoenix, Arizona in an attempt to secure a tryout with an NFL team.
-The Cardinals allowed Wilkinson to tryout twice for the position of cornerback in early 2016.
+The Arizona Cardinals allowed Wilkinson to tryout twice for the position of cornerback in early 2016.

 Wilkinson signed an official contract with the Cardinals on 16 February 2016.
-Wilkinson stating after his signing that the cornerback position was very similar to what he played in the AFL.
+Wilkinson stated after his signing that the cornerback position was very similar to what he played in the AFL.

 New York Giants

-In May 2017 Joel attended the New York Giants Mini Camp as a DB, defensive back.
+In May 2017, Wilkinson attended the New York Giants mini camp as a defensive back.